-Ken Allen has practiced patent law in Palo Alto, California, practiced patent law in Silicon Valley beginning in 1975, recently as Senior Counsel at Kilpatrick Townsend and Stockton LLP and for nearly three decades as partner with its predecessor firm Townsend and Townsend and Crew.
+Ken Allen of Palo Alto, California, practiced patent law in Silicon Valley beginning in 1975, recently as Senior Counsel at Kilpatrick Townsend and Stockton LLP and for nearly three decades as partner with its predecessor firm Townsend and Townsend and Crew.
 He graduated from Northeastern University School of Law in 1975 and studied patent law at Harvard Law School.
-He received a Masters Degree in Electrical Engineering with emphasis in Applied Physics from MIT in 1972 and a BSEE Degree from Brigham Young University in 1971.
+He has a Master’s Degree in Electrical Engineering with emphasis in Applied Physics from MIT (1972) and a BSEE Degree from Brigham Young University (1971).
 He is licensed to practice in the State of California, in the U.S. Federal Courts and before the United States Supreme Court.
 At Kilpatrick Townsend and its predecessor, he was widely recognized as an expert in patent prosecution for startups in a wide range of telecommunication, laser and computer fields.
 Following retirement from full-time, active law practice, he and his wife Sue have served three missions for The Church of Jesus Christ of Latter-day Saints: Hamburg, Germany (2005-06); St. Petersburg, Russia (2017-19); and Durban, South Africa (2020-22), but he continues to consult for his firm.

 Ken served as President of the Peninsula Patent Law Association, on the Board of the Silicon Valley Chapter of the J. Reuben Clark Law Society and as President of the Adobe Meadow Neighborhood Association.
-He is Vice President and founding Board Member of the International Organization for Peace, an initiative of Muslims, Jews and Christian promoting dialogue on the challenges of the Middle East.
+He is a founding Board Member of the International Organization for Peace, an initiative of Muslims, Jews and Christian promoting dialogue on the challenges of the Middle East.

 His extraordinary wife Sue and five remarkable children all love him but generally ignore his advice.